chrisrusselljr/blog/content/posts/ipfs-gateway.md

 - Custom subdomains (ipfs.[your-project-here].com)
 - Faster uploads/modification of collection data (some servies are heavily rate-limited)
 - Private pinning of NFT files, only allowing your project(s) to be shared through the gateway.

-## Cons
-- Single point of failure unless your data is pinned elsewhere and/or a swarm is set up
-- Somewhat complex set-up.

 ## Into to Pinning
 Pinning is the way of telling IPFS to always keep your asset stored somewhere.
 You'll also be uploading and pinning your files to this gateway for ease of access.